Willianwg/country-info/README.md

 # or
 yarn start

-The backend will be running on port `3001` by default.
+The nest will be running on port `3001` by default.

 ### Frontend